Oklahoma Foot and Ankle Institute

 When you have diabetes, you start developing nail issues, especially toenail fungus, rather easily.
-The podiatry team at Oklahoma Foot and Ankle Institute in Oklahoma City specializes in diabetic nail care, so you can restore your healthier, clearer nails.
+The podiatry team at Oklahoma Foot and Ankle Institute in Del City specializes in diabetic nail care, so you can restore your healthier, clearer nails.
 Learn more about advanced diabetic nail care services by booking a consultation online.
 You can also call your closest office directly to book.

 Diabetes takes a toll on your body.
 The sporadic surges in blood sugar affect your circulation, damage nerves, and even decrease your ability to heal efficiently.
 While you probably know that diabetes can leave you more vulnerable to serious foot ulcers and an increased risk of amputations, you might not be aware of how much having diabetes affects your toenails.

 It’s easy to be exposed to fungi and other organisms anytime you walk around barefoot or share socks or shoes with another person.
 When you have diabetes, these foreign invaders can quickly lead to a dangerous toenail fungus infection.

 Since your body just can’t recover from an infection very well when you have diabetes, the seemingly minor yellowing and thickening can become serious.
 If left untreated, fungal toenail infections (onychomycosis) can spread, lead to secondary infections, and further increase your risk of amputation.

 What is diabetic nail care?

 Diabetic nail care involves checking in with your dedicated podiatrist at Oklahoma Foot and Ankle Institute at least once a year.
 During these preventive exams, your podiatrist: